SENSUIKAN!

 31 March 1943:

 Berlin, Germany.
-The Japanese Ambassador to Germany, Lt General Oshima Hiroshi, reports to Tokyo that Field Marshal Erich von Manstein suggested that since so many surface blockade-runners are being sunk that large, older U-boats be converted to carry "Yanagi" (Willow)*** war materials between Europe and the Far East.
+The Japanese Ambassador to Germany, Lt General Oshima Hiroshi, reports to Tokyo that Field Marshal Eric von Manstein suggested that large, older U-boats be converted to carry "Yanagi" war materials between Europe and the Far East since too many surface blockade-runners are being sunk.
 Oshima recommends that the Japanese adopt the German suggestion as soon as possible.
-Oshima's message is sent in the Japanese diplomatic code, but is intercepted and decoded by the Allies.
+Oshima's message is sent in the Japanese diplomatic "Purple" code, but is intercepted and decoded by the Allies.
+[4]

 1 June 1943:

-With about 160 men and cargo aboard the cramped I-8, the spare crew is accommodated mainly in the torpedo room.
-Only the six torpedoes in the tubes (including the two Type 95 torpedoes) are carried.
+With about 160 men and cargo aboard cramped I-8, the spare crew is accommodated mainly in the torpedo room.
+Only the six torpedoes in the tubes are carried.

 10 June 1943: